intbio/MolModEdu/GROMACS/nucl/README.md

 Download this file:
 > charmm36-jul2017.ff.tgz

 Then unpack it inside the directory you're working it.
+Installation of the Force Field is done.

 <a name="before_stimulation"/>

 ## 5. Pereparing system for simulation

 Now our system is almost ready and can be input into the first GROMACS module, *pdb2gmx*.
-The command *gmx pdb2gmx* reads a .pdb (or .gro) fileThe purpose of pdb2gmx is to generate three files:
+The command *gmx pdb2gmx* reads a .pdb (or .gro) file.
+It searches for force fields by looking for a forcefield.itp file in subdirectories <forcefield>.ff of the current working directory.
+This command has a lot of additional functions.
+We're going to use *-ter* argument that stands for the protonation state of N- and C-termini, because we have cut the histone tails.

+The purpose of pdb2gmx is to generate three files:

 1. The topology for the molecular system.
 2. A position restraint file.
 3. A post - processed structure file.

+*topol.top* file which is the topology contains the information that defines molecules within the stimulation.

+Execute *pdb2gmx* by this command:
+> gmx pdb2gmx -f 1kx5.pdb -o 1kx5_processed.gro -water tip3p -ter

+The first question will be asced about the Force Field.

+*Select the Force Field:
+From current directory:
+ 1: CHARMM36 all-atom force field (July 2017)
+From '/home/pospelova/Soft/share/gromacs/top':
+ 2: AMBER03 protein, nucleic AMBER94 (Duan et al., J. Comp.
+Chem.
+24, 1999-2012, 2003)
+ 3: AMBER94 force field (Cornell et al., JACS 117, 5179-5197, 1995)
+ 4: AMBER96 protein, nucleic AMBER94 (Kollman et al., Acc.
+Chem.
+Res.
+29, 461-469, 1996)
+ 5: AMBER99 protein, nucleic AMBER94 (Wang et al., J. Comp.
+Chem.
+21, 1049-1074, 2000)
+ 6: AMBER99SB protein, nucleic AMBER94 (Hornak et al., Proteins 65, 712-725, 2006)
+ 7: AMBER99SB-ILDN protein, nucleic AMBER94 (Lindorff-Larsen et al., Proteins 78, 1950-58, 2010)
+ 8: AMBERGS force field (Garcia & Sanbonmatsu, PNAS 99, 2782-2787, 2002)
+ 9: CHARMM27 all-atom force field (CHARM22 plus CMAP for proteins)
+10: GROMOS96 43a1 force field
+11: GROMOS96 43a2 force field (improved alkane dihedrals)
+12: GROMOS96 45a3 force field (Schuler JCC 2001 22 1205)
+13: GROMOS96 53a5 force field (JCC 2004 vol 25 pag 1656)
+14: GROMOS96 53a6 force field (JCC 2004 vol 25 pag 1656)
+15: GROMOS96 54a7 force field (Eur.
+Biophys.
+J. (2011), 40,, 843-856, DOI: 10.1007/s00249-011-0700-9)
+16: OPLS-AA/L all-atom force field (2001 aminoacid dihedrals)*

+As it was discussed above we will choose CHARMM36 FF.
+Type 1.

+>sed s/OP1/O1P/g 1kx5.pdb
+>sed s/OP1/O1P/g 1kx5.pdb > 1kx5_edited.pdb

+You will have a few more mistakes.
+This is how you can solve them.

+>sed s/OP2/O2P/g 1kx5_edited.pdb
+>sed s/OP2/O2P/g 1kx5_edited.pdb > 1kx5_edited_2.pdb

+>sed s/\ C7/C5M/g 1kx5_edited_2.pdb
+>sed s/\ C7/C5M/g 1kx5_edited_2.pdb > 1kx5_edited_3.pdb

+So we have got the final version of our .pdb structure.